vernette/steal-oneself-examples/README.md

 bash <(wget -qO- https://get.docker.com)
 ```

-If you're using non-root account and you want to run Docker without sudo, add your user to the docker group:
+If you're using non-root account and you want to run Docker commands without sudo, add your user to the docker group:

 ```bash
 sudo groupadd docker